hqf1996/Approximate-Aggregate-Queries-on-KGs/README.md

 #### Our Method

-Our proposed method, with a specific entity, a predicate and a type of target entity, can be run using the following command:
+Our proposed method, with a specific entity, a predicate, a type of target entity and a aggregate function, can be run using the following command:

 ```
-java -jar Approximate-Aggregation-Queries-jar-with-dependencies.jar <a-specific-entity> <a-predicate> <target-entity-type>
+java -jar Approximate-Aggregation-Queries-jar-with-dependencies.jar <a-specific-entity> <a-predicate> <target-entity-type> <aggregate-function>
 ```

 For the query example, "How many software has been developed by organizations founded in California?", we can run with the following command:

 ```
-java -jar Approximate-Aggregation-Queries-jar-with-dependencies.jar California foundationPlace software
+java -jar Approximate-Aggregation-Queries-jar-with-dependencies.jar California foundationPlace software COUNT
 ```

 Output